Dog Licks Family Members To Save Them From Burning Home In Philly

 Jack and a two cats were also in the home at the time of the fire.
 Leary says one of the cats did not survive.

-The cause of the fire is unknown at this time.
+The cause of the fire is still being investigated.

+Jack and the surviving cat remain in the care of Red Paw Relief.

 One Comment